pharbst/How-to-OpenVPN/README.md

 1. `push "dhcp-option DNS 8.8.8.8"` and `push "dhcp-option DNS 8.8.4.4"`: These lines push DNS (Domain Name System) configuration options to the clients.
 In this case, it sets the DNS servers to Google's public DNS servers (8.8.8.8 and 8.8.4.4).

-1. `push "route 192.168.178.0 255.255.255.0"`: This line pushes a specific route to the clients.
-In this case, it specifies that the clients should route traffic to the network 192.168.178.0/24 through the VPN.
+1. `push "route 192.168.178.0 255.255.255.0"`: This line pushes a specific route to the VPN clients, allowing them to access resources in the 192.168.178.0/24 network by routing the traffic through the OpenVPN server.
+It enables visibility and connectivity between the VPN network (192.168.180.0/24) and the local network (192.168.178.0/24).

 1. `client-to-client`: This line allows communication between connected clients in the VPN.
 By default, OpenVPN does not allow clients to communicate with each other.